ridiks10/levelcoin/doc/build-osx.md

 Creating a release build
 ------------------------

-A swiscoind binary is not included in the Swiscoin-Qt.app bundle.
-You can ignore this section if you are building `swiscoind` for your own use.
+A levelcoind binary is not included in the Levelcoin-Qt.app bundle.
+You can ignore this section if you are building `levelcoind` for your own use.

 If you are building `litecond` for others, your build machine should be set up as follows for maximum compatibility: